 The stagflation of the 1970’s where characterized by high oil prices and high inflation.
 Our model predicts that this will also happen after 2020.
-When we first made our model in 2013, we did not know how oil prices can possibly rise like the 1970’s when in fact it has been declining since July 2014.
-However, the recent conflict between Iran and Saudi Arabia, the two largest oil producers, solves this puzzle precisely and serves to fill in the missing pieces of the puzzle.
+When we first made our model in 2013, we did not know how oil prices could possibly rise like the 1970’s when in fact it has been declining since July 2014.
+However, the recent conflict between Iran and Saudi Arabia, the two largest oil producers, solves this puzzle and serves to fill in the missing pieces of the puzzle.

 Update 1/2017: Oil prices are still rising